 - Don’t be afraid to shop around and get second or even third opinions.

-- Be careful of random advice, e.g. “surgery is the best” or “radiation is the best” or “eat this herb and your cancer will be cured.”
+- Be careful of advice that seems highly opinionated, e.g. “surgery is the best” or “radiation is the best” or “eat this herb and your cancer will be cured.”
 For accurate information, use data on reputable websites and those that your doctor recommends.

 - Once you have committed, trust is key, but continue to be your own advocate: ask questions, do research, and remain curious.